 3) How often would an employee receive on-demand pay?
 If multiple transfers are made before the scheduled payday, what happens to all the benefit deductions and required taxes that must be taken out each pay period?

 Employees can receive on-demand pay as often as every day if they so choose.
-Since life's responsibilities and emergencies don't always coincide with payroll, we want to ensure that workers have access to their earned/unpaid wages whenever they need them.
+Since life's responsibilities and emergencies don't always coincide with payroll, we want to ensure that workers have access to their earned income whenever they need them.
 Benefits deductions and taxes are factored in when determining how much an employee is eligible to transfer to ensure that enough funds will be leftover to make those payments.
 All taxes are paid by the employer on payday, just like they were before DailyPay was implemented.

 4) Can an employee change the frequency of their pay after enrolling in DailyPay?
 For example, if they want to go from being paid daily one month to being paid weekly the next, is that possible?

 Yes, absolutely.
-With DailyPay, an employee is not automatically enrolled in any set pay schedule, but they can transfer their earned wages into their accounts as frequently as needed for a small fee.
+With DailyPay, an employee is not automatically enrolled in any set pay schedule, but they can transfer their earned income into their accounts as frequently as needed for a small fee.
 Even if an employee is enrolled in DailyPay, there would be no fee if they chose not to make a transfer during a pay period and to receive their pay on their regularly scheduled payday.
 To be paid daily, they would have to go into their app every day and transfer their available balance.
 The same is true if they wanted to be paid weekly.
 Each employee is free to elect a transfer whenever they choose, at a cadence that feels comfortable to them.

 5) Who handles employee questions regarding the way their pay is calculated: the employer or DailyPay?